mmistakes/minimal-mistakes/_drafts/project-loom.md

 16:29:07.563 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-1 | I'm done with the break
 ```

-As we can see, the task are completely linearized by the JVM.
-As we said, the blocking `sleep` operation is inside the `synchronized` `useTheToilet` method, and so the virtual thread is not unmounted.
+As we can see, the tasks are entirely linearized by the JVM.
+As we said, the blocking `sleep` operation is inside the `synchronized` `useTheToilet` method, so the virtual thread is not unmounted.
 So, the `riccardo` virtual thread is pinned to the carrier thread, and the `daniel` virtual thread finds no available carrier thread to execute.
-In fact, it is scheduled only when the `riccardo` virtual thread is done with the bathroom.
+In fact, it is scheduled when the `riccardo` virtual thread is done with the bathroom.

-It's possible to trace these situations during the execution of a program adding a useful property to the run configuration:
+It's possible to trace these situations during the execution of a program by adding a valuable property to the run configuration:

 ```
 -Djdk.tracePinnedThreads=full/short